pu2clr/SI470X/README.md

 Source: Silicon Labs; document Si4702/03-C19 - "BROADCAST FM RADIO TUNER FOR PORTABLE APPLICATIONS"; Rev 1.1; Page 22.

 __Except that you need something very specific, the PU2CLR SI470X Arduino Library offers all the functions necessary for you to build your own FM receiver using an Arduino Board__.

-If you need something else, this library implemented two basic functions to deal direct with the device registers shown above.
-See setAllRegister and getAllRegister functions on [https://pu2clr.github.io/SI470X/extras/apidoc/html/](https://pu2clr.github.io/SI470X/extras/apidoc/html/).
+If you need something else, this library implemented some basic functions to deal direct with the device registers shown above.
+See __setAllRegister, getAllRegister__ and __getStatus__ functions on [https://pu2clr.github.io/SI470X/extras/apidoc/html/](https://pu2clr.github.io/SI470X/extras/apidoc/html/).

 ## Schematic

-In general, the SI4703 device is already sold in kit or shield format.
+As previously reported, in general, the SI4703 device is already sold in kit or breakout board format.
 So, the circuit below can help you to connect the arduino to the shield.
 In this case, you will not need the crystal, pull up resistors, capacitors and audio jack output.
 Also, the labels will guide you.
 The table bellow shows the connections.

 ![schematic with TFT, push buttons and encoder](https://github.com/pu2clr/SI470X/blob/master/extras/images/basic_circuit.png)